From Contract to House Keys: Breaking Down the House Closing Process

 While you may have been preapproved for your loan, that doesn’t mean you’re done getting a mortgage.
 The lender needs to do their due diligence on the property you’re buying, too.

-The lender will require you to fill out the application package again after receiving a copy of the contract from your agent, says Joe Maggio, a real estate agent in Manhattan, Kansas, with 26 years of experience.
+The lender will require you to fill out the application package again after receiving a copy of the contract from your agent, says Joe Maggio, a real estate agent in Manhattan, Kansas, with almost three decades of industry experience.

-When you submit the application, be sure to ask your loan officer if the company needs any additional information or paperwork from you.
+When you apply, be sure to ask your loan officer if the company needs any additional information or paperwork from you.
 If they do, respond as quickly as possible to prevent delays in approval.

 In most cases, official approval shouldn’t be a problem if the lender did a thorough preapproval and your credit situation hasn’t changed.